-As customer/buyer demographics change, it’s important to update customer personas so you better understand their motivations, how they like to get their information and how they buy.
+As customer/buyer demographics change, it’s important to update your customer personas so you better understand their motivations, how they like to get their information, and how they buy.
 A trade show is a great way to speak with your audience.

 Here are some ways to challenge your audience assumptions and create new personas while you’re at the show and back at the office:

 - Talk to your sales team: If they haven’t been given a chance to add their insights, now is the time.
 What do their buyers/end users want?
 How are they using the products?
 Where are competitors gaining on — or even surpassing — your flagship products?
 What makes your products special… or not?

 - Focus groups: You can learn a lot from a well-selected group of professionals.
 Ask about their challenges and pain points, and where your products fit in.